Psychology of eating meat: Consumer psychology

 Many factors affect consumer choices about meat, including price, appearance, and source information.

-Meat is an important and highly preferred human food.
-Individuals' attitudes towards meat are of interest to consumer psychologists, to the meat industry, and to advocates of reduced meat consumption.
+Meat is highly preferred human food.
+Individuals' attitudes towards meat are of interest to consumer psychologists, the meat industry, and advocates of reduced meat consumption.
 These attitudes can be affected by issues of price, health, taste, and ethics.
 The perception of meat concerning these issues affects meat consumption.

 Meat is traditionally a high-status food.
 It may be associated with cultural traditions, and has strong positive associations in most of the world; however, it sometimes has a negative image among consumers, partly due to its associations with slaughter, death, and blood.
 Holding these associations more strongly may decrease feelings of pleasure from eating meat and increase disgust, leading to lowered meat consumption.
 In the West, these effects are particularly true among young women.
 Negative associations may only cause consumers to make meat less noticeable in their diets rather than reducing or eliminating it, for example making meat an ingredient in a more-processed dish.
 It has been suggested that this is the result of a disconnect between individuals' roles as consumers and as citizens.

 Implicit attitudes towards meat vary significantly between omnivores and vegetarians, with omnivores holding much more positive views.
 Vegetarians may express either revulsion or nostalgia at the thought of eating meat.
 Consumer behavior towards meat may be modelled by distinguishing the effects of intrinsic factors (properties of the physical product itself, such as color) and extrinsic factors (everything else, including price and brand).